 When a patient cannot advocate for himself or herself, it is crucial that others are cognizant of the signs of sexual abuse.
-Common signs of sexual abuse may include, but not be limited to bruising near the inner thighs, breasts, genitals, and abdomen; irritation near the genitals; difficulty walking; abuse-oriented nightmares; an unexplained fear of medical treatment; and the sudden presence of a sexually transmitted disease.
+Common signs of sexual abuse may include, but not be limited to bruising near the inner thighs, breasts, genitals, and abdomen, irritation near the genitals, difficulty walking, abuse-oriented nightmares, an unexplained fear of medical treatment, and the sudden presence of a sexually transmitted disease.

 Slater Schulman LLP is dedicated to the confidential representation of survivors who have suffered from the traumatic consequences of medical sexual abuse.
-If you or someone you love is a survivor of this form of abuse and wish to file a claim, please contact Slater Slater Schulman LLP for a free consultation by filling out the form on this page or by calling our office at (800) 251-6990.
+If you or someone you love is a survivor of this form of abuse and wishes to file a claim, please contact Slater Slater Schulman LLP for a free consultation by filling out the form on this page or by calling our office at (800) 251-6990.